virtualitems/unit-tests/README.md

 - accepts any file name
 - accepts files with valid file size
 - accepts files with valid file type
+- XSS protection

+**CSV**
+- is valid csv format with headers
+- is valid csv format without headers
+- is valid data
+- is valid data structure

+**Image**
 - accepts images with valid dimensions
-- XSS protection